hschilling/2024_Season_ported_to_2025/getting-software.md

 ## PathPlanner
 The PathPlanner application is not included with the WPILib installation like the other tools.
 See https://pathplanner.dev/home.html for information on how to install it.

+## Limelight
+Here are instructions on how to "install" Limelight.
+It's not really a library.
+Just a file. https://docs.limelightvision.io/docs/docs-limelight/apis/limelight-lib

 # Third-party library docs
 - CTRE-Phoenix (v6)
     - https://v6.docs.ctr-electronics.com/en/stable/